 Emergency Youth Shelters

 Youth Services System, Inc. has provided emergency youth shelter and services since our founding in 1974.
 Working with youth in crisis and in need of shelter, Youth Services System, Inc. has evolved to become a base for understanding each youth, their needs, and their families.
-Utilizing CAPS (Comprehensive Assessment and Planning System) assessments and other available tools allows Samaritan House ( 12 bed facility for boys aged 8-17) and Helinski Shelter ( a 18 bed co-ed facility for children 8 - 17) to be the cornerstones for care and treatment.
+Utilizing CAPS (Comprehensive Assessment and Planning System) assessments and other available tools allows Samaritan House (12 bed facility for boys aged 8-17) and Helinski Shelter (an 18 bed co-ed facility for children 8-17) to be the cornerstones for care and treatment.

 Services provided include:

-- Medical care including eye and dental & medication management;
+- Medical care including vision, dental, and medication management

-Helinski Shelter is a co-ed children’s shelter providing emergency care for children ages 8 to17.
-The shelter provides room and board, supervision and emergency shelter services to children in need.
-Helinski also provides services to runaway and homeless youth and is a designated Safe Place.
+Helinski Shelter is a co-ed children’s shelter providing emergency care for children ages 8-17.
+The shelter provides room and board, supervision, and emergency shelter services to children in need.
+Helinski also provides services to runaway and homeless youth, and is a designated Safe Place.

-Samaritan House located at 1050 Eoff Street, Wheeling, WV 26003 is a children’s shelter providing emergency care for boys ages 12 to 17.
+Samaritan House located at 1050 Eoff Street, Wheeling, WV 26003 is a children’s shelter providing emergency care for boys ages 12-17.
 At Samaritan House, a child receives nurturing and support during a crisis period.
-For example, a child may have been abused or neglected, experiencing family conflict, he may have been involved in delinquent behavior or a runaway or homeless youth.
+For example, a child may have been abused or neglected, experienced family conflict, been involved in delinquent behavior, or be a runaway or homeless youth.
 Children generally reside at Samaritan House for short periods.
-While a youth is at Samaritan House, the needs for therapeutic care and safety are assessed, to determine the best plan for the child and the best environment to make progress.
+While a youth is at Samaritan House, the needs for therapeutic care and safety are assessed to determine the best plan for the child and the best environment to make progress.

 Samaritan House is a designated Safe Place.